intricatecloud/cs5356-docs/docs/unit-1-static-sites/page-layouts.md

   </div>
 </div>
 ```
-- The outermost parent element became the row with `class="columns"`
+- The outermost parent element became the row with `class="columns"` (columns with an s - plural)
 - The 2 children became columns with `class="column"`

-I wish they would have used the word row instead of column, but :shrug:
+I wish they would have used the word row instead of `columns`, but :shrug:

 ### 3. Style